-Traditionally, Bitcoin Script is thought of as being incapable of supporting smart contracts.
-This is mostly a consequence of the fact that Bitcoin Script is (intentionally) not Turing complete.
-Now, all of this is changing with Crypto-Conditions and UTXO-based smart contracts.
+Traditionally, Bitcoin Script is thought of as incapable of supporting smart contracts.
+This is mostly a consequence of the fact that Bitcoin Script is not Turing complete.
+Now, all of this is changing with Komodo’s Custom Consensus framework and UTXO-based smart contracts.

 As is often the case, Komodo Platform is leading the blockchain industry in this brand-new technology.
-This post will explain what Crypto-Conditions is, how it works, and how UTXO-based smart contracts will dramatically alter the blockchain landscape.
+This post will explain what the Custom Consensus framework is, how it works, and how UTXO-based smart contracts will dramatically alter the blockchain landscape.

 A Brief Review of Bitcoin Script